darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

-Moreover, in figure 15, When the kernel APC "sub_140006840" is called, it will initialize the usermode APC, which is the big shellcode and place it in the queue "KeInsertQueueApc".
+Furthermore, in figure 15, When the kernel APC "sub_140006840" is called, it will initialize the usermode APC, which is the big shellcode and place it in the queue "KeInsertQueueApc".
 This shellcode will unpack a .NET executable in memory and execute it.
 It has anti-debugging code to prevent debuggers from attaching to its process.

 ![Figure 15: The APC function that will add usermode APC to the queue "KeInsertQueueApc".](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image17.png)